swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 let foo: FixedABAndSelf
 // ❌ Explanation: `Self` cannot
 // be specified; therefore it
-// cannot be used as a Type.
+// cannot be used as a type.
 ```